sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 a poor little intern *training* in the United States!

-Some prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case I lose anything.
+Some prefer keeping all the above as a digital copy in my Dropbox/Google Docs so they have instant access to them just in case they lose anything.

 If you are a US citizen, some of the above do not apply to you.
 Make sure you have your US passport, health insurance card, and boarding pass.

+I-94's are are [online](https://i94.cbp.dhs.gov/I94/request.html) / supposed to be online.
-If you get the stamp in your passport, that's how you know you did it right.
-This is changing / has changed: I-94's are [online](https://i94.cbp.dhs.gov/I94/request.html) / supposed to be online.
+Sometimes, you'll get the stamp in your passport, and will know you did it right.
 Depending where you land, they may or may not have instituted online-only I-94's.

-If you are on a connection flight it doesn't hurt to ask the person at the gate waiting area to double-check your connection flight.
+TODO: this should be moved to an "airports/flying" section If you are on a connection flight it doesn't hurt to ask the person at the gate waiting area to double-check your connection flight.
 Amir found out he would miss his connection flight -- Delta airlines reroute his flight for free and he was bumped to first class and also got to San Francisco earlier than he would've even without the delay.